philipmjohnson/flowrouter-refresh/README.md

 $ meteor run
 ```

 Here's what the bar page looks like.
-Refreshing keeps you on that same page:
+Refreshing keeps you on that same page, which is not what RadGrad currently does in similar circumstances.
+You may want to look at [router.js](https://github.com/philipmjohnson/flowrouter-refresh/blob/master/app/imports/startup/client/router.js).

 ![](flowrouter-refresh.png)